Vietnam's property market remains resilient

 Foreigners are not allowed to own land.
 In fact, even citizens are not allowed to own land.
 In Vietnam, land is theoretically collectively owned by the people, but regulated by the State.

-Foreigners who are residents in Vietnam are permitted to purchase dwelling houses.
-They can own a house but not the land on which it is built.
-They have the option to lease the land from the State.
+Foreign residents in Vietnam are permitted to purchase dwelling houses and can own the house but not the land on which it is built.

-Gross rental yields figures for apartments in Hanoi and Ho Chi Minh are therefore unavailable, due to insufficient data.
+Moderate to good rental yields in Hanoi and Ho Chi Minh city, Vietnam

 Round trip transaction costs are low in Vietnam.
 See our Property transaction costs analysis for Vietnam and Property transaction costs in Vietnam, compared to the rest of Asia.